 I want to highlight this: A reviewer of the book reports, “[the] book did not convince me that children have a right to be loved” (!!).††

 This might (should?) sound strange.
 Here’s one reason: it goes without saying!
 Of course a philosophy book didn’t convince someone that children have the right to be loved!
 We’re highly social mammals; we have a pretty salient sense that children should be loved.
 And it isn’t philosophical reflection that gives us this sense — otherwise only those who engage in philosophical reflection would find themselves deeply committed to loving children.
-So if someone doesn’t already have a sense that children should be loved, then it’s not clear that philosophical reflection will change that.

 Don’t get me wrong.
 Philosophical reflection could have an effect on our intellectual view of children — e.g., it might convince us to consciously avow or disavow certain claims about children — but it would not confer (or remove) the deep-seated sense that children should be loved.
 In fact, if I ever encounter someone who could gain or lose — via philosophical reflection alone — a deep-seated sense of responsibility to love children, then I would feel as though I’d encountered a superhuman, an alien, and/or a robot.